GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 6.0.1 =
+* Bug: When displaying the minimum Gravity Forms version not met error, remove `beta-1` as the minimum to prevent confusion.

 = 6.0.0 =

 This major release is designed specifically for Gravity Forms 2.5+ and includes breaking pages that may affect you.
 You are strongly encouraged to [review the upgrade guide before attempting to update to v6](https://docs.gravitypdf.com/v6/users/v5-to-v6-migration).